You cannot find the IP address of your computer or add it to an IP address whitelist of your AnalyticDB for PostgreSQL instance.

-0.0.0.0/0to the whitelist of the AnalyticDB for PostgreSQL instance.
+0.0.0.0/0to an IP address whitelist of your AnalyticDB for PostgreSQL instance:

 - Log on to the AnalyticDB for PostgreSQL console.

-Select the region where the target instance is located.
+- In the top navigation bar, select the region where the target instance resides.

 psql -h yourgpdbaddress.gpdb.rds.aliyuncs.com -p 3432 -d postgres -U gpdbaccount

-- -d: specifies the database (the default database is postgres).
+- -d: the name of the database.
+The default database is postgres.

 - -U: the account used to connect to the database.